OZI-Project/OZI/README.rst

 OZI,
 is a packaging management plane for Python packages built with Meson_.
-This allows you to create a versioned and traceable system of development practices.
+OZI helps create a version controlled system of packaging practices.

+See the `documentation <https://docs.oziproject.dev/>`_ for the project roadmap, API specification, and Meson version support information.

 Purpose
 ^^^^^^^